 We do not accept credit cards or insurance.

 Music therapy can help all individuals ages Birth to End of Life, with a variety of needs.
-(Add link to who does it benefit)

 Music therapists use Music as a tool to work on goals, by engaging clients in active music making, song writing and moving to music to address daily living, academic skills and quality of life.

 Music therapists use a wide variety of music-based activities to achieve a wide range of goals and objectives based on each individual's needs.
 Goal areas include things such as improving communication skills (expressive and receptive), improving motor function and coordination (both fine and gross motor skills), developing and improving social skills, modifying behavior and addressing emotional needs and self-expression.